brakmic/csv-writer-portable/README.md

 });
 ```

-If each record is defined as an array, use `createArrayCsvWriter` to get an `csvWriter` instance.
+If each record is defined as an array, use `createArrayCsvWriter` to get a `csvWriter` instance.

 ```ts
 const createCsvWriter = require('csv-writer').createArrayCsvWriter;